Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - async execute(polygonString, level): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

 ### class ElevationOfPoint
-Allow to execute Elevation of a single Point geoprocess from Postgres.
+Allow to execute Elevation of a single Point  concatenating geoprocess from Geoserver.

 **Methods**

 - constructor(wpsEndpoint): when you generate a new instance of the class ElevationProfile, you must to indicate the WPS endpoind that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
-- async execute(pointString): send the input data and the execute message to Geoserver WPS API.
+- async execute(pointString, ?responseType): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.
+The optional parameter responseType set the response type that be send to browser, it value could be "Point3D" (return a GeoJson with 3D Point, the Z dimension is height) or "FeatureCollectionOfPoint" (returns the height like a parameter of the Line).
+The default value is Point3D.

 ## Used technology